Zilliqa/delegated_staking/README.md

 ## Audit

-Version `1.0.0` of the contracts was audited in March 2025: [audit report](https://hacken.io/audits/zilliqa/sca-zilliqa-delegated-staking-mar2025/)
+Version `1.0.0` of the contracts was audited in March 2025, and version `1.1.1` was retested in June 2025: [audit report](https://hacken.io/audits/zilliqa/sca-zilliqa-delegated-staking-mar2025/)